Skip to content

 View all vacancies in this region

-You could go on to work outside of a hospital setting, for example in a child development centre, hospice, or within a community paediatric team.
+You could use your experience to work outside of a hospital setting, for example in a hospice or within a community paediatric team.

-You could also apply to train as a healthcare professional, like a nurse or occupational therapist.
+You might apply to train as a healthcare professional, like a children's nurse, child psychotherapist or counsellor.

 Skills required and how your skills match up